-The State of Alaska intends to award an additional \$1,750,000 as loans or grants to the Cook Inlet Housing Authority, and its partner, Providence Health & Services, to design and construct a new permanent supportive housing complex within the Municipality of Anchorage.
+The State of Alaska intends to award an additional \$1,750,000 to the Cook Inlet Housing Authority, and its partner, Providence Health & Services, to design and construct a new permanent supportive housing complex within Municipality of Anchorage.
 The project is currently contemplated as a three-phase development on a 6-acre parcel located at 4900 Eagle Street, Anchorage, AK (Census Tract: 001900; Block Group Code: 5).
-(The Midtown Anchorage Disaster Recovery Area Affirmatively Furthering Fair Housing Data is listed in Appendix E.)

 The first phase conceptual design contemplates an approximate 33,000 sf permanent supportive housing development with 51 units for seniors who have experienced chronic homelessness.
-The targeted income limits for prospective tenants is 30-60% AMI and the minimum affordability period is thirty (30) years for this project.
+The targeted income limits for prospective tenants are 30-60% AMI and the minimum affordability period is thirty (30) years for this project.
 The building will include support space for the provision of social services including case management consult rooms, spaces for a reception area, administrative and service provider offices, exam rooms, a computer lab area, a room for resident gathering.
-CIHA has completed design for Phase 1 and intends to break ground on this phase in Spring 2022, with a Fall 2023 completion.
+CIHA has completed design for Phase I and intends to break ground on this phase in Spring 2022, with a Fall

+2023 completion.